Charles W. Moorman IV

 Current Public Company Directorships: Duke Energy Corporation

-Mr. Moorman has been the President and Chief Executive Officer of Amtrak, a passenger rail service provider since September 2016.
-He was previously Chairman from 2006, and Chief Executive Officer from 2004, of Norfolk Southern Corporation, a freight and transportation company until his retirement in 2015.
+Mr. Moorman has been the Co-Chief Executive Officer of Amtrak, a passenger rail service provider, since July 2017, and served as President and Chief Executive Officer from September 2016 until July 2017.
+Prior to that, he served as Chairman from 2006, and Chief Executive Officer from 2004, of Norfolk Southern Corporation, a freight and transportation company until his retirement in 2015.
 He served as President of Norfolk Southern from 2004 until 2013.
-Prior to that, Mr. Moorman was Senior Vice President of Corporate Planning and Services from 2003 until 2004 and Senior Vice President of Corporate Services in 2003.
+Prior to that, Mr. Moorman was Senior Vice President of Corporate Planning and Services from 2003 until 2004.
 Mr. Moorman joined Norfolk Southern in 1975.

 Prior Public Company Directorships (within last five years): Norfolk Southern Corporation